ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 Emily's middle name may be in honor of Edward's sister who died over a decade before Emily was born.
 Presumably she went by Emily in casual circumstances to distinguish her from her mother, and in more formal contexts, she typically used "M. Emily Mills", particularly in later years.

 Documentation suggests the Mills family moved from Staten Island to Corfu sometime between 01 Sept 1862 and 01 May 1863, a period overlapping Emily's fourth birthday.
-The family moved to Motts Corners in Mar 1879, a few months after Emily's 20th birthday, and in the few years immediately following Horace's suicide.
+The family moved to Motts Corners in Mar 1879, a few months after Emily's 20th birthday, and in the few years immediately following her brother Horace's suicide.

 Emily returned to Corfu in later years to bury Jonas, Mary Ann and Edward.
 But she also returned to visit her friends, at least this one time, surely with many mixed emotions.